tvilight4/MyBlog/docs/page3.md

-# Details of categorization for every category
+# Details of codebase and categorization for every category